I recently spoke with Carlo Gagliardi, partner at PwC who leads the firm’s “Strategy For The Digital Age” offering. In this interview, he covers:

-In this world the Chief Data Officer shapes and nurtures the “fabric of business space” on which everything else happens.
+- In this world, the Chief Data Officer shapes and nurtures the “fabric of business space” on which everything else happens.

 Organisations that master this game will not only win.
 They will exterminate the ones that do not.
 If we think that some players today still deal with baskets and nameless/faceless consumers, the chasm is formidable.

 This is a non-trivial issue.

-Marketing believes that they deliver true value through propositions and brand magic and though a continuous blitzkrieg of moves and countermoves to respond to/outfox competitors.
+Marketing believes that they deliver true value through propositions and brand magic through a continuous blitzkrieg of moves and countermoves to respond to/outfox competitors.

-Marketing believes that the job of IT is to jump as high as marketing asks them to – fast.
+- Marketing believes that the job of IT is to jump as high as marketing asks them to – fast.
 And marketing is invariably disappointed at the complexities, intricacies and delays of IT delivery.

-In their intoxication with blitzkrieg, marketing asks for IT shortcuts and workarounds that work in the short term, but that invariably create a tenacious layer of complexity that no-one owns and that will make the entire business less agile.
+In their intoxication with blitzkrieg, marketing asks for IT shortcuts and workarounds that work in the short term, but that invariably create a tenacious layer of complexity that no one owns and that will make the entire business less agile.

-The curse of this situation is that IT typically has to spend 70-80% of their time and resources just to “keep the lights on”, and only 20-30% to innovate.
+The curse of this situation is that IT typically has to spend 70-80% of their time and resources to “keep the lights on”, and only 20-30% to innovate.

+Marketing wants “Blitzkrieg”.
 IT can (traditionally) offer “Maginot Lines”.